What is Death Cafe?

 Death is a difficult topic of conversation for many.
 However, there is a growing movement towards fostering a more open conversational culture around it.
 Death Cafe is perhaps the best-known force in this movement.

-Founded by Jon Underwood and Sue Barsky Reid in the UK, Death Cafe events provide a safe environment in which to share your thoughts about death and dying.
-Founder Jon Underwood believed that talking about death “helps people make the most of their (finite) lives.”
+Founded by Jon Underwood and Sue Barsky Reid in the UK in 2011, Death Cafe is a global movement, with gatherings held in more than 80 countries.
+They provide a safe space to talk about death and dying, which, in Underwood’s view, “helps people make the most of their (finite) lives.”

-Consider participating in one if you would like to explore this topic in a comfortable social setting.
+If you would like to explore the topic of death in a comfortable social setting, consider participating in a Death Cafes near you.
 Better yet, host a Death Cafe in your community to open the door to talking about death and dying with the people around you.

 Attend a Death Cafe

 Death Cafe events are held regularly across Alberta.
-Current regular venues include the following:
+Current venues include the following:

-Other events occasionally take place elsewhere.
-To find a Death Cafe near you, visit the Death Cafe website's Forthcoming Death Cafes section.
+To find other Death Cafes near you, visit the Death Cafe website.

 Facilitate a Death Cafe